Hack4Dev/SETI_Project/README.md

 Second spoiler alert: It's not an alien 😔

-But it is Voyager 1! 🛰️ The farthest human-made object from Earth!
+But it is the Voyager 1 spacecraft! 🛰️ The farthest human-made object from Earth!
 Which is still pretty freaking awesome if you ask me!

 **The process by which we find Voyager 1 will be nearly identical to the process you will use to search for aliens in other data sets.** So buckle up and listen close: It's time to look for ET!